OpenConext/OpenConext-Teams-NG/README.md

 ## System Requirements

-- Java 8
+- Java 11
 - Maven 3
 - MySQL
-- npm 5.2.0 (higher will break the build)
-- node 6.2.2 (use for example `nvm use` to manage it - latest version of node does not work)
+- node v14.17.3 (use for example `nvm use` to manage it - latest version of node does not work)
-- yarn 1.1.0 (note that later versions break the sass compiler)
+- yarn (note that later versions break the sass compiler)

-If you use nvm the ensure you have the correct npm installed locally in that version
+If you use nvm ensure you have the correct npm installed locally in that version

 ```
 cd ~/.nvm/versions/node/v6.2.2/lib/